opennetworkinglab/aether-docs/edge_deployment/vpn_bootstrap.rst

 directly related to setting up a VPN, but are prerequisites for adding a new edge.

 **1. Add deployment jobs**
-Each edge has its own Jenkins jobs that build and apply infrastructure change plans.
+Each edge has its own Jenkins jobs that build and execute an infrastructure change plan based on the configurations specified in aether-pod-configs.
-In this step, you'll add those jobs for the new edge.
+In this step, you'll add those jobs to Aether CI/CD system for the new edge.

 **2. Update global resource maps** aether-pod-configs maintains complete list of clusters, VPN connections, and users